 Adult apprenticeship also leads to the DAP or CCP certificate.
 Some of the programmes offered by other training institutions (e.g. chambers, private institutions) also lead to these certificates.
 The master craftsmanship certification (brevet de maîtrise) is awarded by the ministry of Education, Children and Youth in cooperation with the Chamber of Trades and Skilled Crafts.
 The ministry of Education, Children and Youth is responsible for the recognition of professional qualifications of health professions (nursing aide, nurse, nurse specialist, social worker, physiotherapist, etc.) and socio-educational professions (educator, care assistant).
 The Service for the recognition of diplomas (Service de la reconnaissance des diplômes) within the ministry of Education, Children and Youth is also responsible for the recognition of diplomas issued in foreign countries.

 Apprenticeships are entitled to a salary; the amount depends on the specific profession.
-The salary is paid by the employer supplemented by financial aid from the Employment fund (Fonds pour l'emploi) (the amount is 27% of the gross salary paid to the apprentice; the costs for social security are also covered by the Employment fund).
+The salary is paid by the employer and supplemented by financial aid from the Employment fund (Fonds pour l'emploi) (the amount is is 27% if the apprenticeship is cross-border, a technical diploma or a proof of vocational suitability and 40% if is a CCP (vocational aptitude certificate); the costs for social security are also covered by the Employment fund).
 Apprenticeships that are organised exclusively as technical secondary educational school programmes are funded by the ministry of Education, Children and Youth.
 Apprenticeships are also funded in the framework of EU programmes.
 Luxembourg makes use of the EU funding schemes that aim at strengthening the national economy and labour market (see: European Funds).

 The regulatory framework of apprenticeships set by the 2008 law aims at 'increasing the number and the quality of trainers' (Art.
 1,(2)).
 According to the 2008 law, trainers must fulfil certain conditions: minimum 21 years of age, professional qualification (which is defined accordingly by the professional chamber), and no criminal record (Art.
 22).
 The law also defines an evaluation system by which the learning outcomes are evaluated on a regular basis by the trainers of the company or the responsible educators at school (Art.
 12).
 Furthermore, the chamber offers training courses for trainers ('train the trainer') in order to improve the quality and the recognition of apprenticeship.